Cynthia Villar: Political career

 In January 2019, President Rodrigo Duterte backed Villar's re-election candidacy.
 Villar then placed first in the Senate race with 25,283,727 votes, and was re-elected for a second term in the Senate.

 On March 26, 2024, the United Nations Association of the Philippines bestowed upon Villar the Human Rights Award for her Sustainable Development Goal 1 (Poverty Eradication), SDG Goal 16 (Biodiversity) and promoting environmental well-being.

 Upon being term-limited as senator, Villar sought a comeback as representative for Las Piñas's lone district in 2025.
-However, she lost to councilor Mark Anthony Santos, ending the Villar family's three-decade reign over the seat since it was known as the Las Piñas–Muntinlupa's at-large congressional district.
+However, she lost to councilor Mark Anthony Santos, ending the Aguilar-Villar family's three-decade reign over the seat since it was known as the Las Piñas–Muntinlupa's at-large congressional district.

 Controversies

 On nurses

 In a senatorial forum on GMA News TV on February 23, 2013, economist Winnie Monsod asked Villar to explain why, as chairman of the House Committee on High Education, she opposed the move to close nursing schools that the Commission on Higher Education (CHED) said did not meet minimum requirements to continue operations.

 She explained that she favored the students who wanted to continue their schooling.
 CHED, she said, wanted to close the nursing schools because they didn't have the required tertiary hospitals where the nurses would eventually be trained before they graduate and get their BS Nursing degrees.

 This part of Villar's response became controversial: "Actually, hindi naman kailangan ng nurse na matapos ang BSN (BS Nursing).
 Kasi itong mga nurses, gusto lang nilang maging room nurse, o sa Amerika o sa other countries, ay mag-aalaga lang sila.
 Hindi naman kailangan na ganoon sila kagaling.
 (Nurses don't actually need to finish BS Nursing.
 These nurses only want to become a room nurse or caregivers in America or in other countries.
-They don't need to be that good.),” Villar said in response.
+They don't need to be that good.)", Villar said in response.

 Villar apologized on March 4, 2013, to Filipino nurses who were hurt by her recent statement on the nursing profession.

 “Taos-puso po akong humihingi ng paumanhin sa lahat ng mga nurse at kani-kanilang pamilya na labis na nasaktan sa aking kasagutan sa tanong na ibinato sa akin sa isang programa sa TV (I sincerely apologize to all the nurses and their families who were hurt by my response to the question I was asked on TV),” she posted on her Twitter account.